 write cpu profile to file

-output debug logs to a file
+print debug logs to the given file instead

 write heap profile to file